Planting & Care Instructions

 Staking may be necessary but should be done carefully.
 A young tree that struggles a little against the wind, without being blown over, develops tissue in its trunk that will strengthen the tree as it matures.
 Tightly staked trees that do not develop this tissue are at greater risk of wind damage as they grow older.
 Staking should provide emergency assistance to a young tree, but should not interfere with its natural capacity to resist wind.
 To properly stake your tree, drive two sturdy poles deeply into the ground on opposite sides of the tree from each other.
 The two poles and the tree should demarcate a straight line directly into the prevailing wind.
 Using a plastic tie or cord attached securely to each pole, create a loose harness that will allow the tree sufficient movement in the wind at least a few inches in all directions.
 If rain is not timely, then occasional watering will be necessary.

 Over-watering can kill young trees.
 Moist, workable soil is sufficient; soggy soil is dangerous and often fatal.
 As the tree matures, you will want to water deeply but infrequently; commercial orchardists water for more than 12 hours at a time, but sometimes only two or three times during a season.
-As your tree matures, pruning will become the most critical factor in its proper growth and development.
+As your tree matures, pruning will become the most critical factor for proper growth and development.

 Spraying fruit trees during the dormant season is an important preventative to many diseases and pest problems.
-Traditionally fruit trees are sprayed three times a year: at leaf drop (Thanksgiving), during full dormancy (New Year’s) and at bud swell (Valentine’s Day).
+Traditionally, fruit trees are sprayed three times a year: at leaf drop (Thanksgiving), during full dormancy (New Year’s) and at bud swell (Valentine’s Day).

 For Disease Prevention –There are many organic fungicides, insecticides and miticides available to control pests on fruit trees, nut crops, citrus, vegetables, and ornamentals.
 Download our Solution Chart for Pest Control to find helpful information on specific disease and pests.